sourcegraph/about/handbook/product/product_management/direction_template.md

 # Where we are now

-- Where is the product like in maturity?
+- Where is the product area in terms of its maturity?
+Is it new and basic, or complete and lovable?
+Are different features at different levels?
 - What did we achieve in the last few months?
 - What key learnings did we recently make?
 - What is on the critical path for growth?